 Program Note | L’Histoire du Soldat

-Stravinsky wrote L’Histoire for an ensemble of seven players and three actors (and–in the original version–a dancer).
-This is not a play, an opera, or a ballet, but more accurately a theater-piece, and Stravinsky hoped that with such a small number of performers, L’Histoire could be taken on tour and performed in villages.
-Stravinsky chose two instruments from each instrumental family, trying to achieve the widest tonal range possible: violin and double bass, clarinet and bassoon; trumpet and trombone; he added a percussionist responsible for a number of different instruments.
+Stravinsky wrote L’Histoire for an ensemble of seven players and three actors (and, in the original version, a dancer).
+This is not a play, an opera, or a ballet, but more accurately a theater piece, and Stravinsky hoped that with such a small number of performers, L’Histoire could be taken on tour and performed in villages.
+Stravinsky chose two instruments from each instrumental family, trying to achieve the widest tonal range possible: violin and double bass, clarinet and bassoon; trumpet and trombone; he also added a percussionist responsible for a number of different instruments.

 In the last scene the devil achieves his final triumph.
 Several years have passed, and the soldier and princess go to visit his home.
-Once they pass the frontier, the devil–dressed in brilliant scarlet–appears and gets control of the violin.
+Once they pass the frontier, the devil, dressed in brilliant scarlet, appears and gets control of the violin.
 Defeated, the soldier slowly follows him.
-L’Histoire du Soldat began with a march, and now it concludes the another, the Triumphal March of the Devil.
-Brilliant and animated, this music grows leaner as it proceeds–the other instruments drop out, leaving only the percussion to bring the music to its eerie close.
-Many have compared this effect to stripping away the extraneous to leave only the music’s skeleton, a fitting conclusion to this tale of demonic triumph.
+L’Histoire du Soldat began with a march, and now it concludes with another, the Triumphal March of the Devil.
+Brilliant and animated, this music grows leaner as it proceeds―the other instruments drop out, leaving only the percussion to bring the music to its eerie close.
+Many have compared this effect to stripping away the extraneous to leave only the music’s skeleton―a fitting conclusion to this tale of demonic triumph.

 -Program Note by Eric Bromberger